testIT-WebTester/webtester2-core/README.md

 ### Documentation

-The user documentation is part of the repository and provides in-depth documentation on all the features.
-It's chapters can be found [here](webtester-documentation/src/main/asciidoc/documentation.asciidoc).
+The user documentation is part of the repository and is generated as an HTML.
-Since the documentation is partially generated this might not be the best viewing experience.
+The latest version can be found [here][3].
-Take a look at the [Wiki](https://github.com/testIT-WebTester/webtester2-core/wiki) start page to get links to the processed documentation of each version.
+Older versions of the documentation are linked in the  [Wiki][4].

 If you have further questions please get in touch with us.

 ### Contribute

-Firstly, you should create an [issue](https://github.com/testIT-WebTester/webtester2-core/issues) for your enhancement request.
+Firstly, you should create an [issue][5] for your enhancement request.

 WebTester uses a “Fork & Pull” model for collaborative development.
 If you have changes that you